AvikantSrivastava/techhub-webscrap/README.md

     python3 scrap.py

-This was save a file called problems.json.
+This will save a file called problems.json.
 Run view.py to view the list of questions scrapped from codechef.com

     python3 view.py